 One: We believe that one way that God’s Kingdom is furthered is through our financial gifts of tithes and offerings.
 As we are blessed financially, we will in turn bless our individual churches and thus build the Kingdom of God.
 Consequently, we instruct our members to give to their churches.Two: We believe in the Biblical law of sowing and reaping.
 As we give, it is given unto us with even greater measure.
 Therefore we encourage our members to participate in this ministry with the desire to give a referral more than to receive one.Three: We believe that it is Biblical to give our business to believers.
 We challenge our members to consider giving their business to a Christian first before turning to other sources.
 Four: We believe that trust is an essential component of relationship.
 As we trust one another, we will give and refer business to each other.
-We, therefore, encourage our members to long term Christ centered relationships.
+We, therefore, encourage our members to form long-term Christ centered relationships.
 Five: We are Christians.
 All that we do is for His praise and His glory.
 Therefore, our business practices and our interaction must be with His purpose in mind over our own.

 Doing Business With Each Other: We strive to generate for our members through referrals and our online directories.Increasing Our Church Contributions: We believe that it is Biblical for Christians to support their local churches financially, and we believe that the Kingdom of God is furthered as we do so.Evangelizing Our Business Associates: Jesus exhorted us in the Great Commission to bring the Gospel to the entire world.
 As business people we have the opportunity to do this through our businesses.Using Our Business Leadership Skills in Ministry: Most Christian business people have used their gifts and talents to build their business.
 This ministry provides a place for these gifts and talents to be used for God’s purposes too.Stepping-Up Our Church Commitment: We encourage our partners to not just attend church but to become actively involved members of their church.Doing Business by Higher Standards: It is critical that we conduct our businesses in a manner that is reflective of Christ and the Bible and gives glory to God.
 For many of us, our business is our ministry.Helping the Communities We Live In: Our Christianity should step beyond the walls of our businesses and be a blessing to the world around us.
 Consequently, this ministry seeks to give and bless our local communities.Uniting the Body of Christ: As we work together across churches and denominations, we bring unity to the body of Christ.
 This is well pleasing to God and shows that the coming Jesus is near.